 If the Support Engineer and development team determine that the issue is a product defect, a defect ID and priority level will be assigned to the issue.
 If the defect is a high priority and a hotfix is planned, the Support Engineer will notify you of its availability.

-Contact Support to Log a Service Request
+Contact Support to Log a Case

-All service requests are assigned a severity level from 1 to 4 based on the impact on your business.
+All cases are assigned a severity level from 1 to 4 based on the impact on your business.
 You determine the initial severity level when placing a request for assistance.
 Severity levels may be changed after initial contact and assessment of the issue from Support Engineer, provided that you are in agreement.

 The following table defines the severity levels and the targeted initial response time for Standard Support, 24x7 Support, and Premier Support.
 It is helpful to clearly explain the business impact of your issue when contacting us.